lockedata/rcms/reviews/rcms_review(am).md

      + Can't configure CFP details
      + Can't add CFP content like FAQs
      + Can't customise form
+     UPDATE
+     I was finally able to
++ can Define any tracks / categories required
++ can Configure CFP details (after I changed the conference dates)
++ can't Add CFP content like FAQs Customise form
++ can't Customise form
 - **Oconf** - can define any tracks / categories required
     + (unsure) Configure CFP details (maybe I did it but I was not able to check: I did not find where it appears on the public website
     + Can't Add CFP content like FAQs